iamkirankumaryadav/Library/Data Science/EDA.md

 df['data'][outliers] = median_value
 ```

-### 8. Data Transformation and Scailing:
+### 8. Data Transformation and Scaling:
 - Make the data more normally distributed.
-- Scale the features to ensure they are on same scale.
+- Scale the features to ensure they are on the same scale.

 ```python
 from sklearn.preprocessing import StandardScaler